LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Method

 LoRA \cite{hu2021lora} fine-tunes large models by adding low-rank matrices \( W_{\text{in}} \) and \( W_{\text{out}} \) to frozen base layers, allowing adaptation with minimal computation.
 Applied to cross-attention layers in Stable Diffusion \cite{rombach2022high}, LoRA updates weights as \( W' = W + W_{\text{in}} W_{\text{out}} \), where \( W_{\text{in}} \) and \( W_{\text{out}} \) are significantly smaller than \( W \), reducing model storage to just 15-100 MB compared to the full model’s 3.44 GB.
 This fine-tuning embeds new styles or concepts efficiently within the diffusion model’s latent space.

-The core of \model{}'s merging process is a contrastive loss objective designed to ensure compatibility across independently trained LoRA models within a unified model.
+\model{}’s merging process relies on contrastive loss to ensure compatibility across independently trained LoRA models.
 Given a pre-trained LoRA $V_i$, we first create pairs of \textit{input} and \textit{output features}, denoted as \(X_i\) and \(Y_i\), respectively, see \cref{fig:framework} (a).
 Meanwhile, \textit{predicted features} \(\hat{Y_i}\) represent the merged model's output for the same input features, \(X_i\), \ie{,} \( \hat{Y_i} = (W + \Delta W) X_i \).
 The intuition behind our contrastive objective is as follows: positive pairs generated by the same LoRA models should attract, while negative pairs generated by the different LoRAs should repel, see \cref{fig:framework} (b).
 The contrastive loss objective is defined as:

 where \( d_{p,i} \) represents the positive distance for each pair, \( d_{n,i} \) represents the negative distance, \( m \) is the margin parameter, which defines the minimum allowable distance for negative pairs to enforce separation and prevent feature overlap, and \( N \) is the number of concepts being combined.
 The positive and negative components are defined as: